Skip to main content

 On the electrode array itself, there are several points at which the electrical signals are delivered, these are called the electrodes.
 The different electrodes each take a part of the signal (depending on whether a particular electrode is tuned for high or low pitches), so that different sounds can stimulate different areas in the cochlea.
 The signal from the electrodes activates the nerve of hearing, which then takes the message along the usual pathway to the brain.
 At this stage, the signal may be interpreted by the brain as “a sound”.

-Experience and practice should helps people to begin to tell the difference between some of the sounds the implant is giving them.
+Experience and practice should help people to begin to tell the difference between some of the sounds the implant is giving them.
 Obviously this will take a lot of work, and this is where the re/habilitation team will be able to assist and support you or your child, hopefully making the whole experience interesting and fun.

 Become a BCIG Member